Luden02/OrbitOPL-Toolbox/README.md

 ## Ways to Contribute

-- **Bug Reports**: Found an issue?
+- **Bug Reports** — found an issue?
 Open a bug report with detailed steps to reproduce.
-- **Feature Requests**: Have an idea for improvement?
+- **Feature Requests** — have an idea for improvement?
 Submit a feature request.
-- **Code Contributions**: Submit pull requests for bug fixes or new features.
+- **Code Contributions** — submit pull requests for bug fixes or new features.
-- **Testing**: Test new releases and provide feedback.
+- **Testing** — test new releases and provide feedback.

 ## 🧰 Development Setup